Bad Creek Spur Trail

 The Stumphouse Passage of the Palmetto Trail is accessible from the center of Stumphouse Park and stretches over 500 miles across the state to Awendaw outside of Charleston.
-This 4 mile passage is a dual-use hiking and mountain bike trail system.
-Another 6+ miles are under construction (NOTE: All Stumphouse Mountain Bike trails are temporarily CLOSED during construction.)
-4.6 miles of trail will connect Stumphouse Park to Oconee State Park with the trail terminus in downtown Walhalla.
+Currently the dual-use hiking and mountain biking trail system in Walhalla totals 4.2 miles, ranging from easy to moderate.
+Additional trails are under construction in the Stumphouse property.
+Ultimately the trail will connect to Oconee State Park and will end in downtown Walhalla.

 Winding Stairs Trail